 Other herbs can also be anti-inflammatory, antiseptic or soothing to your pet, but very distasteful to fleas and other biting insects.

-Essential oils are used in many of the natural flea control treatments and products I've featured above.
+Essential oils are used in many natural flea control treatments.

 You can also use them yourself to create home-made potions that use their natural properties to fight fleas, ticks, mosquitoes and more.